AndreasNelson/LevvateApplication/README.md

 ## Overview

 This application demonstrates a seamless onboarding flow for new clients, featuring a polished UI, persistent state management, and an asynchronous backend capable of cloud scale.
-It follows industry best practices for security, testing, and developer experience.
+It follows industry best practices for security, testing, and high-performance user experience.

 ## Key Features

 - ✅ **Professional UI/UX**: Built with **Mantine v7** and **Framer Motion** for a snappy, responsive, and animated user experience.
+- ✅ **Optimized Async Flow**:
+  - **Background Syncing**: Database synchronization happens silently in the background, ensuring zero interruptions to the user journey.
+  - **Soft Route Transitions**: Custom session generation logic allows for "instant" UUID creation without full-page reloads.
+  - **Intelligent Feedback**: Proactive "Waking up server" states manage user expectations during free-tier cloud hosting cold starts.
 - ✅ **Interactive Progress Tracking**: A real-time **Stepper** allows users to visualize their progress and jump back to previous steps to update information.
 - ✅ **Resume Anywhere**: Unique UUID-based tracking URLs allow clients to leave and resume their onboarding at any time.
 - ✅ **Production-Ready Backend**: Fully asynchronous architecture using **Node.js/Express** and **LibSQL (Turso/SQLite)**.
 - ✅ **Enterprise Security**:
   - **Data Masking**: Sensitive card numbers are automatically redacted before database storage.
   - **Security Headers**: Hardened with **Helmet.js** to prevent common web vulnerabilities.
-  - **CORS Management**: Restricted origins for production environments.
+  - **CORS Management**: Strict origin restrictions for production environments (Vercel & Render).
 - ✅ **High-Quality Codebase**:
   - **100% Line Coverage** on both frontend and backend.
   - Comprehensive unit and integration test suites using **Jest**.